 The curing time of finishing plaster will vary due to ambient temperature, relative humidity, surface temperature, surface porosity, application methods, and/or the thickness of the material.
 All freshly applied material must be protected from inclement weather for a minimum of 24 hours after application.
 It is the responsibility of the plaster applicator to determine if the product is cured and/or dry prior to applying any additional coats that may be required or exposing the applied product to rain, snow, dew, and/or any other inclement weather condition that may have a detrimental effect.
-Although some of the finishes contain cement and will not fully cure for 28 days, as long as it is lightly hosed down with fresh water 12 hours prior to painting, it can be painted after the finish coats have cured for a minimum of 3-4 days.
+Although some of the finishes contain cement and will not fully cure for 28 days, prior to painting, it can be painted after the finish coats have cured for a minimum of 3-4 days.
 Acrylic plaster finishes can be painted as soon as the finished surface has hardened enough for application to take place.